soumyaranjansia/budget-tracker-ui/README.md

 # React + TypeScript + Vite

+you can access the site using this url-https://soumyaranjansia.github.io/budget-tracker-ui/

+username-testuser
+password-Test@123

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: